fruxefarms/FruxePi/README.md

 The FruxePi runs on the RaspberryPi using several sensors and relays.
 All sensors and relays are not necessary for basic operation, however, the Climate sensor (DHT22- Temperature\Humidity) is considered a compulsory component and key to the operation of the application.

 #### Raspberry Pi
-The FruxePi has been tested and runs well on the following models running RASPBIAN STRETCH LITE:
+The FruxePi has been tested and runs well on the following models running Raspian:
 - Raspberry Pi 3 Model B+
 - Raspberry Pi Model Zero W

 #### Sensors and Relays
 The following sensors and relays connect to the Raspberry Pi GPIO board.
 Although many of these accessories are optional, to get the full experience of the FruxePi application, the Climate Sensor (DHT22) is compulsory.

-Additional sensors or relays can be activated or deactivated easily using the dashboard.
+Sensors and relays can be activated or deactivated easily and at anytime using the dashboard.n

 - **Climate Sensor**
 </br>The DHT22 is a basic digital temperature and humidity sensor.
 It uses a capacitive humidity sensor and a thermistor to measure the surrounding air, and spits out a digital signal on the data pin, no analog input pins needed.